 When I have boarded the train every morning and evening lately, I’ve made a habit out of looking around me and noting how many people are on a device — cell phone, tablet, laptop, Kindle, anything at all.
 To no surprise, almost all passengers on the train are either looking at a screen or are wearing headphones.
 It’s a bit strange to me that not one conversation is had amongst strangers in a populated train car.

 I often think about the connections we miss out on in favor of a screen.
-Even as a sit writing this in a crowded train car now, I could be missing out on a connection with someone who would be a great friend, mentor, love interest, etc., all because my eyes are glued to my screen.
+Even as I sit writing this in a crowded train car now, I could be missing out on a new connection with someone who would be a great friend, mentor, love interest, etc., all because my eyes are glued to my screen.
 This often makes me question what else we might be missing out on because we have unplugged from our lives.
-Today’s post will focus on how we can reconnect with the people around us by unplugging from technology.
-Read on to learn more and remember to give Citron Hennessey a call when you search for counseling services in Manhattan.
+Today’s post will focus on how we can reconnect with the people around us and how to unplug from technology.
+Read on to learn more tips about how to disconnect from technology and the health benefits of unplugging from technology.
+Remember to give Citron Hennessey a call when you start your search for counseling services in Manhattan.

 DEVICES AND MEANINGFUL ENGAGEMENT